-In 1965, Gordon Moore made the boldest prognostication of the information age.
+In 1965, Gordon Moore made a bold claim.

-The co-founder of Intel predicted that the number of transistors that can be packed onto a computer chip will double about every two years.
+The Intel co-founder predicted that the transistors on computer chips would double about every two years.

-Moore’s prediction sounded impossible at the time.
-But he actually underestimated how quickly chip power would grow.
+Moore’s prediction sounded crazy at the time.
+But he actually underestimated how fast chip power would grow.

-Today, the transistors on silicon chips double at an even faster pace, which is why computational power has grown faster than anyone imagined.
+Today, transistors double at an even faster pace.
+That’s why computers are more powerful than anyone imagined.

-And investors who followed Moore’s law through the information revolution got in early on one big trend after another as chips became exponentially faster.
+And investors who followed Moore’s law got in early on one big trend after another.

-Today, one of the biggest revolutions is happening in the power market.
+Today, a huge change is happening in the power market.

-Electric vehicles (EVs), powered by lithium-ion batteries, are on the verge of replacing the internal combustion engine this decade.
+Electric vehicles (EVs) are on the verge of replacing the internal combustion engine this decade.

 The gas guzzler is history.